nathanhuckaba/example-flask-endpoint/README.md

 {"count":6}
 ```

-The Flask server indicates that it has successfully processed both requests:
+The Flask server indicates that it has successfully processed all requests:
 ```
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 127.0.0.1 - - [04/Nov/2019 21:08:56] "POST /message HTTP/1.1" 200 -